Leg3ndary/tagscript-docs/docs/source/AdvancedConcepts/blanks.rst

 Blanks
 ======

+Blanks are how we conditionally run blocks, this is due to tagscript running all blocks first, and not checking wether they should actually be run (Conditional Statements).

 .. danger::

     Probably the hardest concept you'll ever have to learn in tagscript, most people give up here.